adrianulbona/adrianulbona.github.io/_posts/2017-06-13-to-big-or-not-to-big-data.md

 ---
 How would the 3rd gen. of the Big Data world look?
 Will there be one?

-For sure!
-We all want to get hot insights as fast as possible and we all want to do this in a secure and controlled manner.

 Checkout [Ion Stoica's](https://people.eecs.berkeley.edu/~istoica/) talk about the future of Big Data at Berkeley: [RISELab: Enabling Intelligent Real-Time Decisions](https://www.youtube.com/watch?v=XyEuhsmTF3U&list=PLTPXxbhUt-YVEyOqTmZ_X_tpzOlJLiU2k) - bear his English - he's from Eastern Europe.